-Bullying as a Safeguarding Issue
+Bullying as a Child Protection Issue

 Under the Children Act 1989 a bullying incident should be addressed as a child protection concern when there is 'reasonable cause to suspect that a child - is suffering, or is likely to suffer, significant harm'.
 As such, it will sometimes be appropriate to report bullying incidents to social services child protection officers.
-In making this decision, staff should follow the group or organisation's safeguarding procedures.
-Further guidance on making this kind of decision is contained in the document What to do if You're Worried if a Child is Being Abused.
+In making this decision, staff should follow the setting's child protection procedures.
+Further guidance on making this kind of decision is contained in the document What to do if You're Worried if a Child is Being Abused.24

-A young person may be bullying because of problems in his or her life, for example, it is not uncommon for young people to disclose domestic violence when you talk to them about bullying.
+Be aware that a child may be bullying because of problems in his or her life and prepare for disclosures.
+For example, it is not uncommon for children to disclose domestic violence when you talk to them about bullying.
+Appropriate Child Protection procedures should be applied.